gnilchee/docs/docs/kubernetes/rbac.md

 ### Examples

-Lets perform some practical examples leveraging the above components.
+Let's perform some practical exercises leveraging the above components.

 #### Create a Service Account and Namespace